divonlan/genozip/docs/dvcf-rendering.rst

 | NONE      | Never             | Do nothing                                 |                 | All other      |
 |           |                   |                                            |                 | subfields      |
 +-----------+-------------------+--------------------------------------------+-----------------+----------------+

+* Note: fields with RendAlg=A_1 which contain a value in scientific notation, e.g. 2.3e-04, who's variant is a REF⇆ALT switch, are converted to standard notation during *lifting* (i.e. ``genozip --chain``), so 2.3e-04 is changed to 0.00023.
+This is to ensure losslessness when cross-rendering variants with a REF⇆ALT switch.